-BATTERY REMOVAL & INSTALLA-TION
+BATTERY REMOVAL & INSTALLATION

-Tool List Qty
+Tool List Qty.

 Insulated wrench, 1/2" 1

-Socket, 1/2", 3/8" drive 1
+Socket, 1/2" 1

-Ratchet, 3/8" drive
+Ratchet 1

 Battery carrier 1

-Torque wrench (in. lbs.).
-3/8" drive 1
+Torque wrench (in. lbs.)
+1

 In the following text, there are references to removing/installing bolts etc. Additional hardware (nuts, washers etc.) that are removed must always be installed in its original position unless otherwise specified.
 Nonspecified torques are as shown in table contained in Section "A".